An accident involving a train and car occurs every three hours in the U.S.

 The driver of the vehicle involved in a train collision may be the one at fault.
 A driver may try to pass over the railway crossing, thinking they have enough time to pass safely.
 If a driver does not respect the signals, he or she may be legally liable for any injuries resulting from a collision.

-If you have been involved in a train-car collision, speak with a St. Louis car injury lawyer from The Hoffmann Law Firm, L.L.C.
+If you have been involved in a train-car collision, speak with a St. Louis car accident lawyer from The Hoffmann Law Firm, L.L.C.
 We will help you determine who is liable and if you should receive compensation for damages.
 Call us at (314) 361-4242 for a free consultation.